IBM/SalesEnablement-PowerVS-L3/docs/Part 7/02 CLIs.md

 ![](_attachments/StartCloudShell.png)

 The next steps are performed in using the IBM Cloud Shell window that was opened.

-First, you need to create a SSH private key file using the key provided in your IBM Technology Zone's reservation welcome e-mail.
+First, create a SSH private key file using the key provided in your IBM Technology Zone's reservation welcome e-mail.

 Remember, to avoid typographical errors **copy** the command line using the ![](_attachments/CopyToClipboard.png) icon when it is available.
 Then paste the contents into the IBM Cloud Shell using ++ctrl++**+v**, ++cmd++**+v**, or right click and select paste at the prompt in the IBM Cloud Shell.